WeblateOrg/weblate/docs/user/translating.rst

 Weblate has full support for each of these forms, in each respective language by translating every plural separately.
 The number of fields and how it is used in the translated application depends on the configured plural equation.
-Weblate shows the basic info, but you can find a more detailed description in the `Language Plural Rules`_ by the Unicode Consortium.
+Weblate shows the basic information, but you can find a more detailed description in the `Language Plural Rules`_ by the Unicode Consortium.

 .. _Language Plural Rules: https://unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html